reedsginger/G/README.md

 # G
-Not F
+Not F!

 This a repo for a game that will hopefully be kicking off in the near future!!

 Note that the name is pending!